GNOME First Steps

 # Fix Missing Applications in Gnome export XDG_MENU_PREFIX=gnome- # Properly Launch the Desired X Session exec ck-launch-session gnome-session

-.xinitrc file as GNOME uses IBus natively.
-Simply configure it in the Control Center under Region & Language.
+~.xinitrc file as GNOME uses IBus natively.
+Simply configure it in the Gnome Control Center under the Region & Language section.

 Upgrading from GNOME 3.12

-To update either gnome or gnome-light run the following command:
+gnome to a newer version, run the following command:

 # emerge -vauDN world

-- Bluetooth support is enabled in your kernel (using modules is fine).
+- Bluetooth support is enabled within your kernel (using modules is fine).